samvrlewis/samlewis.me/content/2017/06/understanding-bitcoin.md

 ### Bootstrapping
 One of the sticking points I had when first learning about Bitcoin was, given the decentralised nature of the network, how do peers of the network find other peers?
 Without a centralised authority, how does a Bitcoin client know how to bootstrap and start talking to the rest of the network?

 As it turns out, idealism submits to practicality and there is the slightest amount of centralisation in the initial peer discovery process.
-The principle way for a new peer to find peers to connect is to use a DNS lookup to any number of "DNS seed" servers that are maintained by members of the Bitcoin community.
+The principle way for a new client to find peers to connect to is to use a DNS lookup to any number of "DNS seed" servers that are maintained by members of the Bitcoin community.

 It turns out DNS is well suited to this purpose of bootstrapping clients as the DNS protocol, which runs over UDP and is lightweight, is hard to DDoS.
-IRC was used as a previous bootstrapping method but was discontinued to its weakness to DDoS attacks.
+IRC was used as a previous bootstrapping method but was discontinued due to its weakness to DDoS attacks.

 The seeds are hardcoded into [Bitcoin core's source code](https://github.com/bitcoin/bitcoin/blob/aab1e55860dea1e40fc02bc0e535c1d1474a5ae3/src/chainparams.cpp#L123) but are subject to change by the core developers.

-The Python code below connects to a DNS seed and prints out a list of peers that I'm able to connect to.
-Using the `socket` library, this basically performs a `nslookup` and returns the ipv4 address of the first result on running a query against the seed node `seed.bitcoin.sipa.be`.
+The Python code below connects to a DNS seed and arbitrarily chooses the first peer to connect to.
+Using the `socket` library, the code basically performs a `nslookup` and returns the ipv4 address of the first result on running a query against the seed node `seed.bitcoin.sipa.be`.

 ```
 import socket